Nearly $k$-distance sets: Introduction

 \subsection{Main results}

 Let us stress that all the sets that we consider in the paper are separated, which we assume tacitly for the rest of the paper.
-The first theorem deals with small values of $k$ and are of the main results of the paper.
+The first theorem deals with small values of $k$ and is one of the main results of the paper.